How is Zeffy free?

 In the United States and Canada, a donor's purchase of a raffle ticket at $[Amount] is not tax-deductible.

 As per the US Internal Revenue Service (IRS) requirements, on the day of the drawing, [Nonprofit Name] must withhold 25% from cash winnings over $5,000 and must report the prize amount to the IRS.
-Noncash prize winners must pay [Nonprofit Name] 25% of fair market value minus the raffle ticket amount.
+Noncash prize winners must pay [Nonprofit Name] 25% of the fair market value minus the raffle ticket amount.

 Contest prizes and winnings are not taxable in Canada, so donors do not have to report it on their Canadian tax returns.